OpenFodder/openfodder/README.md

 ##### Windows Installer

-The Windows version of Open Fodder defaults to using and installing to the '%USERPROFILE%/Documents/OpenFodder' location.
+The Windows version of Open Fodder defaults to using and installing to the location '%USERPROFILE%/Documents/OpenFodder'.
 While the demos will be installed as part of the package, you will be required to copy a full retail release into this folder (following the instructions below)